ThreeSixes/airSuck/SETUP.md

 'gps': True,
 ```

-If you want multilateration support and have a GPS with PPS output you can add the following lines to /etc/ntp.conf by editing it:
+If you want multilateration support and have a GPS with PPS output you can execute these last few steps:

+Add the following lines to /etc/ntp.conf by editing it:
 ```text
 # Serial GPS data from GPSD
 server 127.127.28.0